ISDuBA/ISDuBA/docs/README.md

  2. Want to support the ISDuBA project with your own code?
 [Here's how to setup a development instance of ISDuBA](#development-setup)
  3. Want to use ISDuBA for yourself or your organization?
 [Here's how to setup ISDuBA for production](#production-setup)

-See [the production guide](https://github.com/ISDuBA/ISDuBA/blob/main/docs/production_guide.md) for security and maintenance considerations.
+See [security_considerations](./security_considerations.md) for security and maintenance considerations.

+If you need help to know how to configure keycloak as an identity management for ISDuBA, read [our keycloak documentation](./keycloak.md)

+Where and how to configure the ISDuBA application is outlined [in isduba-config.md](./isduba-config.md).

+If other problems still persist, see if they are outlined [in the troubleshooting guide](./troubleshooting.md)

 ## Docker-setup